-After the satisfaction of all conditions precedent under the share purchase agreement with Arlington Mariveles Netherlands Holding BV on 02 May 2019, the Company completed its acquisition of a 49% voting stake and a 60% economic stake in AA Thermal, AC Energy's thermal platform in the Philippines.
+After the satisfaction of all conditions precedent under the share purchase agreement with Arlington Mariveles Netherlands Holding BV on 02 May 2019, the Company completed its acquisition of a 49% voting stake and a 60% economic stake in AA Thermal.
 The PCC approved the transaction in 28 February 2019.
 The transaction was valued at USD 572.9 mn, after adjustments.